The Master's programme School Management

 The distance learning programme in School Management has a standard period of study of four semesters (part-time).
 Mandatory on-campus phases take place once or twice per semester over a (long) weekend in Kaiserslautern.
 All written module examinations are completed during mandatory on-campus phases.

-A weekly commitment of around 20 hours is required to study the material, complete the mail-in assignments, successfully participate in an online seminar, submit a case study, take an examination, write a term paper and complete the Master's thesis (amongst others).
+A weekly commitment of around 20 hours is required to study the material, complete the mail-in exercises, successfully participate in an online seminar, submit a case study, take an examination, write a term paper and complete the Master's thesis (amongst others).

 At a glance